(Originally published on Oct 21, 1995, Eve of formal appointment as Elder)

 Gal 2:20 Not I, but Christ lives in me!

 Mt 13:11-17; Ps 32:1-6 Jesus will heal us – physically, emotionally, psychologically, spiritually.

 –The love of God draws out our loving obedience and trust.

 Let each of us individually, and all of us together, allow God to be glorified in Himself through us His people and children.
-May the Holy Spirit help us to know that repentance is a good thing – not bitter for long – and that we would learn to rejoice in repentance, for it transforms us and sanctifies us, bringing us closer to God the Father and the Lord Jesus Christ, and to one another: joy is fulfilled!
+May the Holy Spirit help us to know that repentance is a good thing – it is not bitter for too long – and that we would learn to rejoice in repentance, for it transforms us and sanctifies us, bringing us closer to God the Father and the Lord Jesus Christ, and to one another: joy is fulfilled!
 Amen.